 Contrary to all the skepticism you might be experiencing from family, friends or the internet, I would like to encourage you to follow your dreams and live the digital nomad lifestyle.
 Here is why:

 Sleep and get up when you want.

 This one is obvious.
-Not having to get up in the morning to be at work at a certain time means you can mute your alarm and stay in bed for another couple of hours while the average office worker has to drag himself away from this comfortable cozy piece of soft fabric and make his way to the uncomfortable office chair to which he will be tied to for the rest of the day.
+Not having to get up in the morning to be at work at a certain time means you can mute your alarm endlessly.
+The average office worker has to drag himself away from this comfortable cozy piece of soft fabric and make his way to the uncomfortable office chair to which he will be tied to for the rest of the day.
+But YOU could decide to stay in bed for a tiny bit longer.
 Does that alone not sound tempting enough?

 Which leads me to my second point.
 Not only can you work when you want, you can also work where you want.
-Out of bed, lying on the ground of your apartment, in the grass of the nearby park or typing away in a cute little street café sipping on your café latte or chai tea.
+Out of bed, lying on the ground of your apartment, in the grass of the nearby park.
+You could be typing away in a cute little street café sipping on your café latte or chai tea.

 Being passionate travellers ourselves, to enjoy the freedom of leaving your home country to go out exploring is a huge, huge bonus.
 Being a Digital Nomad, all the equipment you will need for your work is a laptop and a stable internet connection.

 I lied when I said you could work whenever you want.
 Naturally, work needs to be done or else it does not make money.
 If you decide to stay in bed all morning because you were out the night before, you might have to sit on your laptop a little longer the following evening.